natema/brain-alignment/README.md

 ## Brain-Alignment Computation

 To align the brains of “animal1” and “animal2” the corresponding files `brains-space/animal1.txt` and `brains-matrix/animal1.txt` must exist.
-The alignment will consider as distance the linear combination $a x Euclidean + b x StrongestEdge$.
+The alignment will consider as distance the linear combination $a \cdot Euclidean + b \cdot StrongestEdge$.
 To align the brains, run for example:

 ```python3 brain-alignment.py -a1 animal1 -a2 animal2 -n 200 -d 90 -r 200 -a 1 -b 1 -s```